 EMOM to failure

 Before you get to the workout, you should be familiar with how EMOM works.
 You will simply set a stop watch to run and do your set without counting, until you simply can’t go anymore.
 Once the the clock strikes 1:00, you start your next set, in the same fashion.
 No matter at what point you ended your set, you must start once the timer hits 2:00.
 Hence, every minute on the minute.
 There is no numbers here, every set is to failure.
 Whether that’s 2 reps or 20.
 Every time the clock strikes the next minute, you start your next set, even if you finished your last one 10 seconds ago.
+With this method you can do 1,000 pushups a day pretty easily.

 Day 1 – Chest, Triceps, Shoulders – EMOM, each set to failure